 01 of 08

-The Alvarado Urban Farm is being developed with the goal of becoming a place where Albuquerque residents can learn about food systems and how to grow food.
+The Alvarado Urban Farm has a goal of being a place where Albuquerque residents can learn about food systems and how to grow food.
 The downtown garden hosts events, lectures, and classes, and sells its produce at the downtown growers' market.
-The project is organized by the Historic District Improvement Company, the Downtown Action Team and a host of partners and collaborators.
+The project is organized by the Historic District Improvement Company, the Downtown Action Team, and a host of partners and collaborators.

 02 of 08